satoshinm/NetCraft/README.md

 The web-based client will connect to WebSockets at the path `/craftws` by default.
 Full URLs can be given in place of the hostname to connect at other paths, or to use SSL (wss://).
 `/online localhost` is equivalent to `/online ws://localhost:4081/craftws`.
+The special hostname "-" can be used to connect to the same server the page is served from.

 ### Controls